alexharri/website/posts/canvas-to-ascii.md

   ]}
 />

-There is a memory-vs-quality trade-off to consider.
+There are trade offs to consider here.
 As the range gets smaller, the quality of the results drops.
-If we pick a range of $6$, for example, there only possible lightness values are $0$, $0.2$, $0.4$, $0.6$, $0.8$ and $1$.
+If we pick a range of $6$, for example, the only possible lightness values are $0$, $0.2$, $0.4$, $0.6$, $0.8$ and $1$.
 That _does_ affect the quality of the ASCII rendering.

+At the same time, if we increase the possible number of keys, we need more memory to store them.
+Additionally, the cache hit rate might be very low, especially when the cache is relatively empty.

-Cached lookups are incredibly fast.
-So fast that lookup performance is not really a concern anymore.
-If we prepopulate the cache, we can expect consistently fast performance, though I encountered no problems lazily populating the cache.
+Cached lookups are incredibly fast -- fast enough that lookup performance just isn't a concern anymore ($100$K lookups take a few ms on my Macbook).
+And if we prepopulate the cache, we can expect consistently fast performance, though I encountered no problems just lazily populating the cache.

+On my Macbook, both the brute force and the $k$-d tree approaches were performant enough.
+However, since I needed the examples in this post to perform well on mobile, I ended up using this cached lookups with the $k$-d tree.
+That runs fast enough on my iPhone.
+Hopefully it runs fast enough on whatever device you're reading this on!

 ## Appendix II: GPU accelerated sampling